Nnaval/Nnaval/README.md

 - 👋 Hi, I’m @Nnaval
 - 👀 I’m interested in Web development| Blockchain development| Cryptocurrency|
-- 🌱 I’m currently learning HTML, CSS and Javascript
+- 🌱 I’m a Frontend Developer
-- 📫 How to reach me @ruzz_valentine, +2349032735577.
+- 📫 How to reach me  on Twitter @ruzz_valentine, +2349032735577.

 <!---
 Nnaval/Nnaval is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.